You are successfully registered

 Sheffield Hallam students are supported throughout their studies, whatever their circumstances.
 Whether it’s financial advice, disability assistance, or academic help, the university’s student support service is there every step of the way.

-The careers and employability service helps students further their career options and prospects, and also provides assistance with student fees and funding issues.
+The careers and employability service can help students further their career options and prospects, and also provide assistance with student fees and funding issues.

-Parents with children aged six months to five years can receive specialised childcare services via the on-campus nursery, giving them more time to dedicate towards studying without needing to pay for independent childcare.
+Parents with children aged six months to five years can receive specialised childcare services via Sheffield Hallam’s on-campus nursery, giving them more time to dedicate towards studying without needing to pay for independent childcare.

 Support for student carers and care leavers is also available, as well as students estranged from their families.